Build an LLM from scratch in MAX

 curl -fsSL https://pixi.sh/install.sh | sh

-To validate a step, use the corresponding test command.
-For example, to test Step 01:
+To validate a step, use the corresponding check command.
+For example, to check Step 01:

 pixi run s01